elimuinformatics/charts-on-fhir/README.md

 ## Building the library

-Run `ng build ngx-charts-on-fhir` to build the library.
-The build artifacts will be stored in the `dist/ngx-charts-on-fhir` directory.
+Run `npm run build ngx-charts-on-fhir` to build the library.
+The build artifacts will be stored in the `dist/libs/ngx-charts-on-fhir` directory.

 ## Running unit tests

-Run `ng test <project>` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test <project>` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running a Docker container

 Any of the sample applications in this workspace can be built as a self-contained Docker image that runs NGINX webserver.
 This uses a production build configuration suitable for deployment.
-The Dockerfile accepts a build-arg for the project name.
+The Dockerfile accepts a build-arg for the app name.
 To build an image for the showcase app:

-`docker build --build-arg project=showcase -t showcase .`
+`docker build --build-arg app=showcase -t showcase .`

 The app's SMART clientId must be provided by an environment variable when starting the container.
 To run the container on http://localhost:4200: